 What's the difference between sharing and collaborating?

 Sharing is a way for people to view your plot, and you can do so publicly or with a secret link.
 For more information about sharing, click here.
-Collaborating is not only sharing your plot, you're giving someone permission to edit it.
+Collaborating is not only sharing your plot, you're giving your fellow collaborator the permission to edit it as well.
 It's a way for more than one user to work on the same plot.

 Add Collaborators to a Plot

-Once you've clicked ADD, their username or email address will appear under 'Current Collaborators'.
+Once you've clicked 'Add', the collaborator's username or email address will appear under the 'Current Collaborators' field.

 Add Collaborators to a Grid